 At a certain point, a company will hit the ceiling on its growth potential within a certain market.
 There are only so many consumers, partners, or deals.
 See this as a launchpad instead of a limitation.
 Using the solid customer base and brand reputation that you’ve built within that market, start exploring opportunities in other markets.

 Whether it’s expanding your product offering or moving into a new geographical region, sourcing new opportunities is the best way to foster growth in an established company.
 Deal networks and industry conventions, virtual or otherwise, are some of the best ways to identify current trends and growth opportunities.
 By gathering information on everything from distribution channels to potential competitors, you can evaluate your growth potential.

 Consider using tools like The International Trade Forum’s (ITC) database.
-A catalogue of trading and company information that can be filtered by tariff code, ITC’s database can give you a list of companies that buy/provide the products or services you need to support expansion.
-At the same time, it can show you which companies you may be competing with in the new market.
+A catalog of trading and company information that can be filtered by tariff code, ITC’s database can give you a list of companies that buy/provide the products or services you need to support expansion.
+At the same time, it can show you which companies you may be competing with within the new market.

 4. Drive Growth Through Strategic Partnerships

 The right partnership at the right time can completely alter the growth potential of a company.
 Whether it’s providing you with additional funding or a foothold in a new market, strategic partnerships are a cornerstone of a successful expansion.

 Partnerships are also one of the best ways to grow within your market.
 Collaborating with like-minded companies can expose your brand to a wealth of new clients.
 “Rather than chasing single clients, secure a partnership with a large organization whereby their clients or partners are warmly exposed to your offering,” explains Opportunity Network CEO & Founder Brian Pallas.
 “Growth is exponential.
 As you scale your business, your potential for growth multiplies.”

 5. Find the Growth Gap